tableau/embedding-playbook/pages/01_embedding_and_jsapi.md

 ## Embedding with the Embedding API v3

 The Embedding API v3 is the newest and easiest way to embed Tableau views, and provides you with options for enhancements, including improved security and integration for Connected Apps and external authorization servers (EAS).
+The Embedding API v3 is the new, modern replacement for the JavaScript API v2.

 Available starting with Tableau 2021.4, you can use the Embedding API v3 to add a Tableau view as a web component in your HTML pages.
 Using the Tableau viz web component, you can complete your basic embed scenarios without having to write JavaScript code.
 The Embedding API v3 is currently available now for basic embedding.
-If you are looking to replace your embed code, or starting a new embedding project, you should consider using the Embedding API v3.
-The Embedding API v3 is under active development and in future releases will provide full parity with the JavaScript API, giving you a rich set of features that you can access in your JavaScript or TypeScript code.
+If you are looking to replace your embed code, or you are starting a new embedding project, you should consider using the Embedding API v3.

 The basic embed code using the Embedding API v3 and the `<tableau-viz>` web component looks something like this: